-6.6.2 P2P Setup Time, Download Time, Idle Time
+6.5.2 P2P Setup Time, Download Time, Idle Time

-These times are shown for typical SSD file exchanges (fixed-to-mobile and mobile-to-mobile) by UMTS in Figure 14.
-Again, for the mobile-to-mobile exchange, the setup time is twice as much as for the fixed-to-mobile case.
-The setup times are slightly smaller than in GPRS example and indicates that this time is mainly related to the common core network architecture (cf. Section 3) of GPRS and UMTS and to the implementation of the eDonkey application.
+These times are shown for typical SSD file exchanges (fixed-to-mobile and mobile-to-mobile) by UMTS in Figure 12.
+Again, for the mobile-to-mobile exchange, the setup time is twice as much as for the fixed-tomobile case.
+The setup times are slightly smaller than in the GPRS example and indicates that this time is mainly related to the common core network architecture (cf. Section 3) of GPRS and UMTS and to the implementation of the eDonkey application.
 The idle times are in the same order of the times in the GPRS example, showing that this interval is determined by the application.

-6.6.3 TCP Packet Retransmission
+6.5.3 TCP Retransmissions and Aborted Downloads

-We observed very small retransmission probabilities for downloading a mp3 file (SSD, fixed-to-mobile, averaged over 10 exchanges) of 0.43% (without the VPN) and 0.13% (with VPN), which are in the order of retransmission in GPRS.
+We observed very small retransmission probabilities for downloading a mp3 file (SSD, fixed-to-mobile, averaged over 10 exchanges) of 0.43% (without the VPN) and